adopted-ember-addons/ember-launch-darkly/README.md

 <hr/>

 _**Warning**: This version of the addon is built of Ember Octane (>= v3.15) and beyond.
-It contains breaking changes from the previous release.
-If you would like to migrate from a previous version to this one, please following the instructions in the MIGRATING.md file._
+It contains breaking changes from the previous releases.
+If you would like to migrate from a previous version to this one, please following the instructions in the [MIGRATING.md](MIGRATING.md) file._

 <hr/>